back to top

 EU: 3062 kg unladen - Ford F-150 Lightning XLT Extended Range

-Suspension Adaptive Air suspension, rear-axle steering up to 10˚, steer-by-wire Front Independent double-whishbone with coil-over shocks, stabilizer bar, rear Independent semi trailing arms, coil springs, stabilizer bar
+Suspension (Front / Rear) Adaptive Air suspension, rear-axle steering up to 10˚, steer-by-wire Front Independent double-whishbone with coil-over shocks, stabilizer bar, rear Independent semi trailing arms, coil springs, stabilizer bar

 US: 1897 l, 3424 l max - Tesla Cybertruck All-Wheel Drive